jamie6king/scamradar/DOCUMENTATION.md

 ### Google Cloud Vision API

-Setup the Google Cloud API as defined in [the documentation](docs/Google%20Cloud%20API.md), and append these lines to the `.env` file _(replacing the parts in the angled brackets with the instructions)_:
+Setup the Google Cloud API as defined in steps 1.8 in [the documentation](docs/Google%20Cloud%20API.md), and append these lines to the `.env` file _(replacing the parts in the angled brackets with the instructions)_:

 -   `GOOGLE_VISION_URL="https://vision.googleapis.com/v1/images:annotate"`
 -   `GOOGLE_VISION_API_KEY="<your Google Cloud API key>"`